'Only travel if necessary': CalMac warning after island ferry breakdown

 There were also people in vehicles which were stuck."

 "It is a major problem and it doesn't look good for CalMac.
-There were people standing there not knowing what is happening.
+There were people standing there not knowing what was happening.
 There was nothing for them."

+Ian Blackford, the SNP MP for Ross, Skye and Lochaber. was more positive.

+He said on social media: "I understand the inconvenience for travellers on both these routes however I recognise that in these challenging circumstances CalMac has worked quickly to make sure that all affected communities have emergency provisions in place."

-It is believed that CalMac had chartered a rigid inflatable as a temporary relief vessel which ran till 9pm on Thursday.
+It is understood that CalMac had rigid inflatable temporary relief vessel running till 9pm on Thursday.

-A charter was also shuttling people on Friday while MV Loch Tarbert was being drafted in to cover.
+A charter was also shuttling people on Friday while MV Loch Tarbert was being drafted in to cover and is expected to be in place at 4pm.

 The redeployment of MV Loch Tarbert is expected to have knock-on effect on the service between Kilchoan and Tobermory on Mull.
 A passenger only charter has been arranged as Mull prepares to hold its annual Mod festival this weekend.